EGI-Federation/SVG-advisories/2026/Advisory-EGI-SVG-2026-18.md

 ---

-**Advisory EGI-SVG-2026-18 is not public yet**
+**Advisory EGI-SVG-2026-18 wasn't sent**

-When it is it will be here.

-You are looking in the right place
+after allocation of the ID it was decided 'no action'